shivangi-975/Kaggle-Challenge-Classification-of-data/README.md

 # Kaggle-Challenge-Classification-of-data

-Decision tree is used as a classifier.
+Random Forest is used as a classifier.

 In this  scores are calculated using Categorization Accuracy.